krunch3r76/entropythief/README.md

 this project was inspired by gandom. however, gandom does not draw upon the underlying system's entropy source, which Docker reportedly guarantees is attached to every image. furthermore, gandom mixes bytes to produce a single value whereas entropy thief provides a stream of values, which incidentally can be mixed, or played with in a myriad of ways. additionally, entropythief stores bits in raw format while presenting to the user a bird's eye view of them in the intelligible base 16 (cf. base64).

-this application exposes an undocumented part of the Python API to handle specific events in a novel way. see the code for details (more to follow).
+this application exposes an undocumented part of the Python API to handle specific events in a novel way and to filter providers. see the code for details (elaboration to follow).

 known (to be fixed) issues:
 once the budget has been reached, no more work is provisioned and unfinished work will be processed to completion, after which it is necessary to restart by stopping and rerunning to obtain more bits if desired.